 Alan went on to become a founding member of a number of long-lived Irish traditional bands, including The Snug, Public House Ceili Band, and West Wind (see Gigs for some career highlights).
 He also broadened his understanding of Irish music by teaching himself several other instruments, each to a professional level: tin whistle, bodhrán (the Irish drum), and Irish melodeon (one-row button accordion).
-He developed into an anchor player at the Mickey's session, which later moved to the Brocach, and he now runs his own monthly musical showcase at the Brocach under the name McFadden's Fancy, borrowing a family name from his pint of Irish ancestry.
+He developed into an anchor player at the Mickey's session, one of America's longest-running trad Irish sessions, which later moved to the Brocach, and in 2017 became the leader of that session.
+For a few years he also ran his own monthly musical showcase at the Brocach under the name McFadden's Fancy, borrowing a family name from his pint of Irish ancestry.
 His newest bands are the Capitol Ceili Band and Birch (see Ensembles).

 For more about Alan's musical influences and styles, visit the Music Samples page.

 Alan is widely known in the Celtic music scene both in Wisconsin and globally for a number of reasons, not just as a musician.
 He has spent many years organizing Irish dance events in Madison, and bringing great traditional musicians from Ireland to Madison with Madison's Celtic Music Association.
 He has been teaching adult, evening Irish music classes at the University of Wisconsin since 1995, and teaches Irish fiddle and other instruments to private students on occasion.